waja/software_development_from_devops_view/web_sw_dev_from_devops.md

 ---
 author: Jan Wagner <waja@cyconet.org>
-title: Software Development from DevOps view
+title: Software Development from the point of view of DevOps
 ---
 = data-x='-3000' data-y='-2000' data-scale='4' id='title'
-## Software Development from DevOps view
+## Software Development from the point of view of DevOps
 ### Jan Wagner <waja@cyconet.org>

 <br>